Bison eating grass in American Landscape. Yellowstone National Park.

 Mount Rushmore as seen from below

-Originally there was to be a secret room called the “Hall of Records” located behind Lincoln’s head for the important documents and historical artifacts.
-However, the idea was never fully realized and the room still remains unfinished.
+Originally, there was to be a secret room called the “Hall of Records” Behind Lincoln’s head for important documents and historical artifacts.
+However, the idea was never fully realized, and the room remains unfinished.

 Crazy Horse Memorial